 “…that the creation itself will be set free from its bondage to corruption and obtain the freedom of the glory of the children of God.”
 (Ro 8:21 ESV)

 Jesus came to gather the Children of God.
 The preaching of the Good News of the Kingdom is not about the immediate salvation of Mankind.
 It is not a one-chance-only doctrine of salvation.
 By the preaching of the Good News, Jesus gathers the “chosen ones.”
 These are the Children of God by means of whom the rest of Mankind can be saved.

 Great power and authority will be given to such ones, so they must be incorruptible.
-If the sinless Son of God had to be perfected (He 5:8, 9), how much more so must God’s chosen ones (born in sin) be tested and perfected?
-How remarkable that Jehovah can invest such confidence in imperfect humans!
-Yet, the evidence is that such is precisely the case.
+If the sinless Son of God had to be perfected (He 5:8, 9), it follows that those born in sin must also be tested and perfected before they can be given such awesome responsibility.
+How remarkable that Yahweh can invest such confidence in imperfect humans!

 “knowing as you do that this tested quality of your faith produces endurance.
 4 But let endurance complete its work, so that you may be complete and sound in all respects, not lacking in anything.”
 (Jas 1:3, 4)

 “Because of this you are greatly rejoicing, though for a short time, if it must be, you have been distressed by various trials, 7 in order that the tested quality of your faith, of much greater value than gold that perishes despite its being tested by fire, may be found a cause for praise and glory and honor at the revelation of Jesus Christ.”
 (1Pe 1:6, 7)